Only a law enforcement agency can request a Silver Alert. If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

 How to Issue a Houston Regional Silver Alert

-The Houston Regional Silver Alert System serves the 14 counties surrounding the Houston area and is managed by Texas Center for the Missing.
-If your agency feels an endangered adult has been taken from, or may be located in, the Greater Houston area, this is the appropriate Emergency Alert to issue.
+The Houston Regional Silver Alert System serves the 14-county Houston-Galveston region and is managed by Texas Center for the Missing.
+If your agency believes a missing elderly adult meets the Silver Alert Criteria, and believes the missing person may be in the 14-county Houston/Galveston area, this is the appropriate Emergency Alert to issue.
 Regional Silver Alerts are distributed to local, state, and national law enforcement agencies, local media outlets, TCM’s Silver Alert Partners, and the Texas Department of Transportation.

 1. Make sure you have all the information needed to issue the Silver Alert handy, including physical description of the missing individual, medical documentation, a vehicle description if possible, and photo.

-3. Once the Silver Alert is issued regionally, you may request alert reissuance in surrounding regions or statewide.
+3. Once the Silver Alert is issued regionally, TCM can assist in having the alert reissued in surrounding regions.
+If investigators believe the elderly missing person left the 14-county region you may contact the DPS Fusion Center to have the Silver Alert issued Statewide.
 Texas Center for the Missing will notify our partners of the Silver Alert via our organization’s distribution list and social media.
 TCM can also serve as a media liaison or consultant upon request.

-4. To cancel an alert, contact our Emergency Alert coordinator.
-She will end the alert regionally, notify our partners of the cancellation, and will provide your agency with victim support resources or media liaison services as needed.
+4. To cancel an alert, contact our Emergency Alert coordinator at 832.269.2553.
+He will cancel the alert regionally, notify our partners of the cancellation, and will provide your agency with victim support resources or media liaison services as needed.

 for 24/7 support and activation assistance.